hemanthy1/Good-Site.org/README.md

 ## Learn More

-Visit our website at [Good-Site.org](https://www.good-site.org) to learn more about the extension, watch tutorials, and download it for your browser.
+Visit the website at [Good-Site.org](https://www.good-site.org) to learn more about the extension, watch tutorials, and download it for your browser.

 ## Contributing